sinatra/mustermann/README.md

 first ^ second === "/foo/bar" # => false
 ```

-These resulting objects are fully functional pattern objects, allowing you to call methods line `pattern` or `to_proc` on them.
+These resulting objects are fully functional pattern objects, allowing you to call methods like `params` or `to_proc` on them.
 Moreover, *or* patterns created solely from expandable patterns will also be expandable.

 ## As a Proc